Updated: Mar 3

-<Prep time> 8 mins ( not including the time for re-hydrating)
+<Prep time> 8 minutes (does not include time for rehydrating)

-1: Re-hydrate the dried daikon radish.
-Drain the water and squeeze the excess moisture.
-Cut into bite size pieces.
+1. Rehydrate the dried daikon radish.
+Drain the water and squeeze out the excess moisture.
+Cut into bite sized pieces.

-2; In a pot, add mirin then bring it to a boil and off the heat immediately to just evaporate the alcohol.
-In a container, mix in vinegar, soy sauce, water, konbu, chili pepper and mirin.
-Add 1 and toss everything together.
-Sit them for over night.
-Transfer onto the plate and ready to be enjoyed!
+2. In a pot add the mirin then bring it to a boil.
+Once it has reached a boil remove from heat immediately.
+You are performing this step to evaporate the alcohol.
+In a container mix together the vinegar, soy sauce, water, kombu, chili pepper and mirin.
+Add in the rehydrated daikon and toss everything together.
+Let them sit overnight in the fridge.
+Transfer to plates and now it's ready to be enjoyed!

 ・You can adjust the amount of vinegar to your liking.

-・You can swap dried daikon radish for fresh vegetables such as onion, leek, carrot, celery and cucumber.
-Just remember to sprinkle tiny bit of salt and massage them and squeeze the excess moisture before marinating with dressing.
-This process will help to keep the crunchiness of vegetables.
+・You can swap dried daikon radish for fresh vegetables such as onions, leeks, carrots, celery and cucumber.
+Just remember to sprinkle a tiny bit of salt and massage them into the vegetables first.
+Then squeeze the excess moisture out before marinating with the dressing.
+This process will help to keep the crunchiness of the vegetables.

 ・Mirin contains alcohol.
-Make sure to evaporate the alcohol.
+Make sure to evaporate the alcohol first.

 ・Personally, I need chili flakes in this recipe!

 ・ Never toss the liquid of dried daikon radish!
-It can be a vegetable soup stock along with piece of konbu!
+It can be used as a vegetable soup stock along with piece of kombu!

 <Recommended side dish>

-Store it in a air-tight container in the fridge for 5 days.
+Store in an air-tight container in the fridge for up to 5 days.